 Following the key points, each chapter includes sets of QUESTIONS that participants can use to assess both their current and potential future needs.
 Most of the questions require yes/no responses or ask users to "check all that apply".
-Other questions are open-ended to elicit a more detailed answer.
+Other questions are open-ended to elicit an answer more specific to their situation.
 There are no right or wrong answers.
 Participants are free to share their responses during group discussions if they feel comfortable, or keep them private.